top of page

 A structured way to notice and record experiences, supporting your EMDR therapy process.

-These exercises are not a substitute for therapy.
-They are optional tools you can use alongside your therapeutic work or personal reflection.
-Sometimes, exploring them can stir emotions or memories.
+These resources are offered for reflection and support alongside therapy.
+Sometimes exploring them can stir emotions or memories.
 If that happens, it’s okay to pause, use a calming strategy, and return later when you feel ready.

 The Grove Psychology Practice acknowledges the Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the lands and waterways across Australia.
 We recognise the deep connections that First Nations people have to Country and pay our respects to Elders past and present.